Bourkies/OSRS-Dashboard-ELT/README.md

 ## Features

 * **Discord Integration**: Fetches message history from a specified Discord channel.
-* **Advanced Regex Parsing**: Uses a TOML configuration file to define complex regex patterns for parsing different message types (e.g., chat, drops, achievements).
+* **Advanced Regex Parsing**: Uses TOML configuration files to define complex regex patterns for parsing different message types (e.g., chat, drops, achievements).
-* **Flexible Database Support**: Easily configurable for local SQLite databases (for testing) or production-ready PostgreSQL databases (like Supabase).
+* **Local Database**: Uses a local SQLite database to store all raw, parsed, and transformed data, keeping the setup simple and self-contained.
 * **Automated Username & Record Management**:
     * Combine multiple historical usernames into a single current name.
     * Blacklist specific personal bests (or all PBs for a user) to maintain leaderboard integrity.